Oh Maane Maane: Cast

+Production

+The song "Roja Ondru" was shot at Karpagam Studios.

 Soundtrack

 The music composed by Ilaiyaraaja.
-Lyrics written by Vaali, Vairamuthu, Gangai Amaran, Na.
-Kamarasan and Mu.
-Metha.
-Kamal Haasan recorded a song in his voice for the film.

-Reception
+When Kamal Haasan visited Ilaiyaraaja to discuss another film, he saw that the song "Pon Maanai" was being rehearsed.
+Since Ilaiyaraaja had not yet finalised a singer for the song, he asked Haasan if he would sing, and Haasan agreed.

+Release and reception

+The film was released on 22 October 1984 on Diwali.
 Kalki felt the film was not as great as the original film Chattakari and panned Jagannathan's direction but praised Ilaiyaraaja's music and concluded that theatre owners should be warned that if seats are torn, fans are not responsible for it.